pankyTheCoder/social-support-ai-wizard/README.md

 - Use Prettier for code formatting
 - Maintain component modularity
 - Add JSDoc comments for complex functions

-## 📞 Support

-For technical issues or questions:
-1. Check the troubleshooting section below
-2. Review the GitHub issues
-3. Contact the development team

 ## 🔧 Troubleshooting